carolkelsch/Controllino_relays_control/README.md

 |  A0 00 00 01 A1 |  DOWN |
 |  A0 00 00 02 A2 |  UP |

-The response for the commands are the first and third bytes of the command, plus a 0x06 byte (ACK) and the new CheckSum.
+The response for the commands are the first 4 bytes of the command, plus a 0x06 byte (ACK) and the new CheckSum.

 # Getting commands for both modes
 | Command  |  Function  |